pockeviciuspovilas/Timetable/README.md

 ## Remark

 For frontend development, you can even use React, Vue, Angular or any other frameworks, libraries, etc.
+If you need helper classes, additional packages, add them.
 Then you are done, create a new repo and send the link to povilas.pockevicius@peikko.com or pockeviciuspovilas@gmail.com

 If you have questions about tasks or any other problems, feel free to ask me.
 Good luck!